What are white blood cells?

 At low counts, symptoms can include frequent infections, weakness, slow-healing wounds and unexplained bruising.
 It's important to be aware of these symptoms and contact your doctor if you experience them over a long period of time.

-Treatment of imbalance
+Treatment for imbalance

 How can you strengthen your immune system yourself?

-When should you contact your doctor?
+When should you contact the doctor?